KohaILS/koha-manual-zh-cn/source/images.rst

 ..
 OPAC

+.. |allowautorenewal| image:: images/opac/allowautorenewal.png
+				:alt: An option to update auto-renewal preferences

+.. |forgotpwlink| image:: images/opac/forgotpwlink.png
+				:alt: Under the login fields, there is a 'Forgot your password' link

+.. |maxoutstanding| image:: images/opac/maxoutstanding.png
+				:alt: Warning message saying Please note Your account has outstanding fees & charges of 2.00.
+Holds are blocked because your fine balance is over the limit.

+.. |OPACFineNoRenewals| image:: images/opac/OPACFineNoRenewals.png
+				:alt: Warning message saying Please note You cannot renew your books online.
+Reason: Your fines exceed 1.00.

 .. |opacholdshistory| image:: images/opac/opacholdshistory.png
 				:alt: Screenshot of the holds history table in the patron's account on the OPAC.

+.. |OPACUserSummary| image:: images/opac/OPACUserSummary.png
+				:alt: A small box with the number of checkouts, overdues, holds and pending charges has replaced the login fields

+.. |resetconfirm| image:: images/opac/resetconfirm.png
+				:alt: Confirmation message says You will receive an email shortly.
+Please click the link in this email to finish the process of resetting your password.
+This link is valid for 2 days starting now.
+Return to the main page

+.. |reseterror| image:: images/opac/reseterror.png
+				:alt: An error message says No account was found with the provided information.
+Please contact the library if you need further assistance.

+.. |resetpw| image:: images/opac/resetpw.png
+				:alt: The reset password form

+.. |yoursummary| image:: images/opac/yoursummary.png
+				:alt: View of the account summary on the OPAC

 ..
 PATRONS